To apply you should meet one of the following criteria:

 Months of entry

-The course will be assessed by dissertation and you can choose to complete this either by undertaking an extended piece of research or a self-directed work-based learning portfolio.
+You can choose to complete your dissertation either by undertaking an extended piece of research or a self-directed, work-based learning portfolio.
 This will enable working lawyers to critically reflect on their own legal practice throughout the course.

 Information for international students